Permitting basics · Permit Expediting

 What Does Permit Expediting Cost in Florida?

-Ask three Florida permit expediters what they charge and you'll get two "it depends" and a quote that changes based on which way the wind is blowing.
-The dodge isn't entirely dishonest — scope really does vary — but you deserve to understand the pricing structure before you're inside it.
-Here's how the money actually works.
+Ask three Florida permit expediters what the rest of it costs and you'll get two "it depends" and a quote that changes based on which way the wind is blowing.
+The dodge isn't entirely dishonest — scope really does vary — but you deserve to understand the structure before you're inside it.

-First, separate the three piles of money that get mixed together. **The expediter's fee** pays for package assembly, submission, portal-watching, and comment resolution. **The jurisdiction's fees** — permit fees, plan-review fees — go to the county or city on a published schedule and are the same no matter who files. **Impact fees** are their own animal: one-time infrastructure charges that can dwarf everything else on the invoice, and the only pile that responds to early design decisions.
-An expediter quote covers the first pile only — anyone implying otherwise is muddying the water.
+The expediter's fee pays for package assembly, submission, portal-watching, and comment resolution.
+The jurisdiction's fees — permit fees, plan-review fees — go to the county or city on a published schedule and are the same no matter who files.
+Impact fees are their own animal, one-time infrastructure charges that can dwarf everything else on the invoice — the only pile that responds to early design decisions.
+An expediter quote covers the first pile only; anyone implying otherwise is muddying the water.

-If you're pricing a specific project, skip the generic quote dance: tell us the county, the scope, and the timeline and you'll get a defined-scope number, what it includes, and what it deliberately doesn't.
-And if what you actually need is the county's fee schedule, we'll point you to it for free — that pile of money was never ours to quote.
+Skip the generic quote dance: tell us the county, the scope, and the timeline and you'll get a defined-scope number, what it includes, and what it deliberately doesn't.
+And if what you actually need is your county's fee schedule, we'll point you to it for free — that pile of money was never ours to quote.

 Frequently asked questions